Yeat: Musical style

-Yeat began making music that had Auto-Tune-infused vocals.
-In 2021, he adopted a more aggressive and synth-based sound, joining a growing group of rappers that used "rage beats", a sound that became a SoundCloud staple influenced by the lively vocal deliveries and EDM-influenced beat selections of artists such as Playboi Carti, specifically on Whole Lotta Red (2020).
-His vocal style has drawn comparisons to Playboi Carti, Future, and Young Thug.
+From the start of his career, Yeat has utilized Auto-Tune-infused vocals.
+In 2021, he adopted a more aggressive and synth-based sound, joining a growing group of rappers that used "rage beats", a sound that became a SoundCloud staple influenced by the lively vocal deliveries and EDM, Future, and Young Thug.
 Yeat has stated the latter two are some of his biggest inspirations.
 He also cited American rapper T-Pain as one of his biggest influences growing up, calling him "The GOAT of Auto-Tune".
-Yeat's signature vocal preset is based on a vocal chain given to him by frequent collaborator and fellow musician Weiland.
+Yeat's signature vocal preset is based on a vocal chain given to him by formerly frequent collaborator and fellow musician Weiland.

+On 2093, Yeat uses a more futuristic and experimental sound, using elements of rage rap and electro in his songs.

-Yeat has also been noted to employ a unique lingo in his music, coming up with ad-libs and phrases such as "twizzy", "krank", and "luh geeky", and often referencing Tonka in his lyrics.
+Yeat has also been noted to employ a unique lingo in his music, coming up with ad-libs and phrases such as "twizzy", "krank", and "luh geeky", and often referring to luxury SUVs as "Tonka trucks" or "Tonkas" in his lyrics.
 His father was one of the inspirations for him creating these unique words, as he himself would make up his own words when Yeat was a child.

-Certain aspects of Yeat's music have led him to be associated with various Internet memes and trends, especially the frequent use of bell sounds in his music.
+Certain aspects of Yeat's music have led him to be associated with various Internet memes and trends, especially the frequent use of bell sounds in his music; an example being one of his breakout songs, "Get Busy", in which he raps "This song already was turnt but here's a bell" followed by the ringing of bells throughout the rest of the track.